Sidhus of Southall

-Sidhus of Southall is a Punjabi movie starring Sargun Mehta, Ajay Sarkaria, Prince Kanwaljit Singh, B. N. Sharma, Iftikhar Thakur, Amar Noorie Harpreet Kaler and Jatinder Kaur.
+Sidhus of Southall is a Punjabi film starring Sargun Mehta, Ajay Sarkaria, Prince Kanwaljit Singh, B. N. Sharma, Iftikhar Thakur, Amar Noorie Harpreet Kaler and Jatinder Kaur.
 The film has been directed by Navaniat Singh and produced by Gunbir Singh Sidhu and Manmord Sidhu.
 Sidhus of Southall released on 19 May 2023.
 The screenplay for the film has been written by Inderpal Singh whereas the dialogues have been written by Bhindi Tolawal.

 Release

 Sidhus of Southall premiered in theaters on 19 May 2023, and was subsequently released for digital streaming on the Chaupal OTT platform.

 Music

 The music for the film consists of four songs sung by Oye Kunaal, Nachhatar Gill, Prabh Gill and Akhil (singer).